napari/napari/docs/source/events/rendering.rst

 class and its method :meth:`~napari.layers.image.experimental._octree_loader.OctreeLoader.get_drawable_chunks`.
-There are many different approaches one could take here as far as what to draw when, today we are doing something reasonable but it could potentially be improved.
+There are many different approaches one could take here as far as what to draw when.
+Today we are doing something reasonable but it could potentially be improved.
 In addition to deciding what level of detail to draw for each ideal chunk, the class initiates asynchronous loads with the :class:`~napari.components.experimental.chunk._loader.ChunkLoader` for